Vindexus/DungeonWorld/classes/arcanewarrior.md

 ### Galvanic

-Electricity courses through your blade, numbing one of your target’s limbs.
+Electricity courses through your weapon, numbing one of your target’s limbs.

 ### Void-Edged